Bioconductor/bioconductor.org/content/help/workflows/annotation-data.md

   which is for Homo sapiens and is based upon Entrez Gene IDs.
 And [org.At.tair.db](/packages/release/data/annotation/html/org.At.tair.db.html) which is for Arabidopsis thaliana and is based on the tair IDs.
+* TransriptDb packages contain range and chromosome information for specific transcriptomes.
+These are based on a particular genome build and are are the place to look for where a gene/transcripts/exon coordinate information is relative to a genome.
+These are also named in a way that tells you about where the data came from and can be generated with functions contained in the GenomicFeatures package.
+* OrganismDb packages are named for the species they represent (such as the Homo.sapiens package).
+These packages contain references to other key annotations packages and can thus represent all the underlying data as if it were coming from one place.
+So for example, the Homo.sapiens package can allow you to retrieve data about the ranges of a genes transcripts at the same time that you extract it's gene name because it represents both a the transcriptome and the relevant org package for Homo sapiens.
+These can be generated using functions in the OrganismDbi package if you have specific packages that you want to link together.
 * There are also packages for questions about general systems biology data.
 Some examples of this are:
   [KEGG.db](/packages/release/data/annotation/html/KEGG.db.html)